 Any program that imports Defs will then have access to a value named ExportedProg which will have been bound (in step (3) of the loading process) to an instance of a program whose parameter types conform with those of ExportedProg.
 The only operation that a program can perform using this value is to START it, RESTART it, or make a copy of it using "NEW ExportedProg".
-In summary, a program imported as part of an interface behaves like a value that is a pointer to a frame, and not like a program prototype.
+In summary, a program imported as part of an interface behaves like a value that is a pointer to a frame.